 c.
-Communicate any changes that should occur to the Comprehensive Crisis Plan within 48 hours or no later than the next business day to the Care Coordinator
+Communicate any changes that should occur to the Comprehensive Crisis Plan with the Care Coordinator

 2. Train, educate, and provide ongoing technical assistance to the natural supports and direct support professional on crisis interventions and strategies to mitigate issues that resulted in the crisis, and on implementation of the crisis plan.